Rotaviruses are a group of viruses that can cause severe viral gastroenteritis in infants and young children.

 - wash hands thoroughly after each nappy change.

-Because vomit and diarrhoea can be very infectiious, it is most important that any spills are cleaned up quickly and appropriately.
+Because vomit and diarrhoea can be very infectious, it is most important that any spills are cleaned up quickly.
 Ensure you also clean books, toys, equipment, furnishings, floors and toilets regularly (including toilet door handles).

 People with diarrhoea should: